kubevault/prometheus-exporter/docs/guides/monitoring/vault-operator/builtin.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-# Monitor Vault operator with builtin Prometheus
+# Monitor KubeVault operator with builtin Prometheus

-This tutorial will show you how to configure builtin [Prometheus](https://github.com/prometheus/prometheus) scrapper to monitor Vault operator.
+This tutorial will show you how to configure builtin [Prometheus](https://github.com/prometheus/prometheus) scrapper to monitor KubeVault operator.

 ## Before You Begin